RohinPat/Reversi/src/README.txt

-# README for Hexagonal Reversi Game Model
+# README for Hexagonal ReversiMain Game Model

 ## Overview

-**Problem Addressed:** This codebase offers a model representation for Reversi, but with a unique twist: the board is hexagonal.
+**Problem Addressed:** This codebase offers a model representation for ReversiMain, but with a unique twist: the board is hexagonal.
 This design allows users to manage game states, player turns, and board configurations in a hexagonal grid system.

 **Assumptions:**
 - The game operates on a hexagonal grid system.
 - Players use discs (black or white) to play.
-- Users possess a basic understanding of the Reversi game.
+- Users possess a basic understanding of the ReversiMain game.

 ## Quick Start